henry-richard7/datacraft-framework/docs/Models/Schema.md

 # Documentation for `Schema`

-Here you can find the documentation for Lakehouse Project's Configuration Tables list.
+Here you can find the documentation for Datacraft Framework's Configuration Tables.

 ::: datacraft_framework.Models.schema.ctlDataAcquisitionConnectionMaster